 Academies and free schools set their own pay and working conditions.
 These may be very similar to local authority schools or they may vary considerably.

 Teachers may move into key stage or year leaders, mentoring and management roles.
 Management roles in particular attract considerable salary increases.

 Teachers may be able to supplement their income through private tuition, national exam marking, teaching evening classes or writing textbooks.

 Income figures are intended as a guide only.

-Thirty-nine weeks of the year are allocated for teaching.
-Hours vary between schools and are usually from 8.30am until 3.30 or 4pm, but most teachers are in school before the school day starts and remain after school is finished.
+Thirty-nine weeks of the year are allocated for teaching but teachers often use time within the 13 weeks’ holiday for marking, planning and preparing.
+Hours vary between schools but are usually from 8.30am until 3.30 or 4pm.
+Most teachers are in school before the school day starts and remain after school is finished.
 Marking and preparation are usually done at home.
 They often teach five periods a day, with lunchtimes sometimes being taken up with extracurricular or pastoral duties.

 Part-time work and career break opportunities are possible.
 Supply teaching is an attractive and flexible option for some.

 - Parents' evenings, preparation for Office for Standards in Education, Children's Services and Skills (Ofsted) inspections, breakfast and after-school clubs, and sport, drama and field trips may all take up extra hours.